British-Columbia/Provincial-Court/Rules of Procedure/Administrative Orders/Order defining jurisdiction of Masters.md

 ---

-A Master may exercise jurisdiction to assign, hear, and adjudicate applications for expungement under the supervision of any Judge.
+A Master may exercise jurisdiction to assign, hear, and adjudicate applications for expungement, warrants to search, and warrants to arrest under the supervision of any Judge.